1946 Oregon State Beavers football team

 The 1946 Oregon State Beavers football team represented Oregon State College as a member of the Pacific Coast Conference (PCC) during the 1946 college football season.
-Led by 12th-year head coach Lon Stiner, the Beavers compiled an overall record of 7–1–1 record with a mark of 6–1–1 conference play, placing second in the PCC, and outscored their opponents 157 to 81.
+Led by 12th-year head coach Lon Stiner, the Beavers compiled an overall record of 7–1–1 record with a mark of 6–1–1 in conference play, placing second in the PCC, and outscored their opponents 157 to 81.
 Oregon State played four home games on campus at Bell Field in Corvallis and two at Multnomah Stadium in Portland.

 Oregon State was ranked at No. 62 in the final Litkenhous Difference by Score System rankings for 1946.